LylahL/startup/README.md

 - **Random Color Endpoint:**
   **`GET /api/color`**
   This endpoint proxies a request to The Color API by calling it with `hex=random&format=json`.
 The result is forwarded to the client and used to display a random color on the frontend.
+## DB/Login deliverable
+For this deliverable I associate the votes with the logged in user.
+I stored the votes in the database.

+ ### Stores data in MongoDB
+ ### Use MongoDB to store credentials
+ - Stores users, saved and posted designs, and number of likes